AndreaFavero71/pio_stepper_control/README.md

 This code is for RP2040 or RP2350 microprocessors, as it leverages on the PIO feature; Boards with these micros are Raspberry Pi Pico, Pico2, RP2040-Zero, RP2350-Zero, and many others.

-I'm working on a project with stepper motors and RP2040 microprocessor and I realized this stepper motor's control (Class) might be useful to other makers.
+I'm working on a project with stepper motors and RP2040 microprocessor and I realized this stepper motor's control (Class) might be useful to others.

 The overall concept is to predefine the speed and the steps for the stepper, and let it running in open loop ... by trusting it stops once those steps are made!

 The precise spinning time is calculated, upfront the stepper activation, allowing to be ready with a new set of instructions for the following run.

 Depending on the microprocess used, this implementation is accurate for pulses frequency between 50Hz and 5KHz (RP2040) or between 10Hz and 15KHz (RP2350).
-The common Nema 17 steppers, with 200 pulses per revolution and controlled with 1/8 microsteps, very likely do not require more than 5KHz in most of the applications.
+The common Nema 17 steppers, with 200 pulses per revolution, controlled with 1/8 microsteps, very likely do not require more than 5KHz in most of the applications.

 <br><br>